Finding the best development scenario

 Advanced completion optimization (ACO) allows reservoir and completion engineers to custom-design flow control valves (FCV) using an innovative optimization routine which is performed as the simulation is running in the Intersect simulator.
 Instead of running multiple cases to find an optimum, ACO optimizes and updates FCV configurations as the simulation runs—it finds the best case in only one run.

 Case study - SPE 196662: Advanced FCV optimization in carbonate reservoirs.

 Complex flow control valve configuration understanding geological risk by running 100 realizations.

 Integration of production logging tool in depogrid simulation models

 Depogrid improves the capture of geological details and also creates a better representation of fluid moving in the reservoir, impacting the field development plan, along with decisions made in the field.

 With Petrel reservoir engineering 2020, reservoir engineers can generate a simulated production logging tool (PLT), which can be compared against a real PLT taken in a well.
 This helps them understand the consistency between geological details and production response.

 Visualize and compare simulation PLTs with observed ones to improve reservoir characterization and produce reliable forecasts.

-Faced with understanding fluid flow and the corresponding fluid recovery from a porous media, the reservoir engineer is involved in the entire lifecycle of the reservoir—from reservoir exploration through production from engineered wells all the way to reservoir storage and abandonment.
+Faced with understanding fluid flow and the corresponding fluid recovery from a porous media, the reservoir engineer is involved in the entire life cycle of the reservoir—from reservoir exploration to production and from engineered wells all the way to reservoir storage and abandonment.